-General Igou received her MS in Strategic Studies from the US Army War College, Carlisle Barracks, Pennsylvania, in 2005.
+General Igou concluded 30 years of service in 2014.
+She received her MS in Strategic Studies from the US Army War College, Carlisle Barracks, Pennsylvania, in 2005.

 General Igou resides in Montpelier, Virginia, with her husband, Col. Damon Igou.
 She is a board member of the Virginia National Guard Foundation.
 She is actively involved in church ministry- locally, regionally, and abroad.
 General Igou and her husband have two adult children attending college at Virginia Commonwealth University.